Deep Learning and Density Functional Theory: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the Natural Sciences and Engineering Research Council of Canada for funding, as well as Compute Canada and SOSCIP for computational resources.
-The authors would also like to thank NVIDIA for a faculty hardware grant.
+K. R. and I. T. acknowledges funding from the Natural Sciences and Engineering Research Council of Canada, and Compute Canada and SOSCIP for computational resources.
+K. R. and I. T. would also like to thank NVIDIA for a faculty hardware grant.
+D. A. S. acknowledges University of California, Merced start-up funding.